milosheskasimona/library-management-application/README.md

 * Clone the repository: git clone https://github.com/milosheskasimona/library-management-application.git
 * Navigate to the project directory: cd library-management-application
 * Install dependencies: npm install
-* Configure the database: Ensure a compatible database is set up and modify the configuration file accordingly.
+* Configure the database: Ensure a compatible database is set up and modify the configuration file accordingly. <br>
+DDL Script for the database is located at: src/main/resources/LibraryManagementDDL.sql <br>
+Also you need to set up properties for the database at: src/main/resources/application-postgre.properties
 * Start the application: npm start
 * Access the application in your browser at http://localhost:8081.